 The following is a guest post from Ashley Spade.
 Ashley, in addition to being Sir Winston Pugsalot the First’s favorite human, is a blogger and law student.
 She volunteers at her local pug rescue in between studying and training for triathlons (sometimes at the same time).

-3 Pet Tips to Keep Your Furry Friend Safe in the Backyard
+3 Tips to Keep Your Furry Friend Safe in the Backyard

 Summer has arrived, and with it more time you can spend relaxing, playing and fixing up the backyard.
 While you’re out planting flowers or lounging in the chair with a good book, don’t forget to let your furry friends out for a bit of romping fun.
-Dogs need exercise about as much as their owners do, and a backyard is the perfect place where they can run around, roll in the grass and jump for that thrown Frisbee into the swimming pool.
+Dogs need exercise about as much as their owners do, and a backyard is the perfect place where they can run around, roll in the grass, jump for that Frisbee or into the swimming pool.

 Before you open that pet gate, have you made sure your backyard is safe for your pet?
 Even in your own backyard, there can be dangers to your dog that can send it to the animal emergency room.
 Whether you’re an experienced dog owner or a new one, it’s always a good idea to check out the yard and make sure there are no dangers that can harm your dog.

 Pet Safety Tip #1: Safeguard Your Pool

 Pets need to be safe around your backyard pool in the same way as children.
 Keep pool supplies, like chlorine pool chemicals, out of reach of your pets, as consumption is poisonous and possibly fatal.
 Also, pool toys made out of Styrofoam should be kept in a safe place so dogs that like to chew on everything don’t swallow and choke on the pieces.
 Here’s a list of other pool safety tips to keep your pets safe.

 - Keep pool gates locked when you’re not in the backyard.